MasonMarinko/Retail-Comms/README.md

 - For now i'm using alerts to pass along errors or messages.
 These will be modals once the project is live.
 The alerts here are prompted by a user removing a task or memo before anyone has read or completed them.
 For now, the same message on memos is used for removing a memo with or without people having "read" it.

-- Alert for Removing Memo Before Anyone Selected Read:
+Alert for Removing Memo Before Anyone Selected Read:  return
 ![image](./assets/images/alert_remove_memo_before_selected.png)

-- Alert for Removing Memo Before Anyone Selected Completed:
+Alert for Removing Memo Before Anyone Selected Completed:  return
 ![image](./assets/images/alert_remove_task_before_selected.png)